ezeoleaf/awesome-golang-repositories/README.md

 [PAC](https://github.com/benjojo/PAC): Polynomial Audio Codec, I honestly can't believe this even slightly works
 [wazero](https://github.com/tetratelabs/wazero): wazero: the zero dependency WebAssembly runtime for Go developers

 [go-url-shortener](https://github.com/emre-guler/go-url-shortener): An app I developed while learning Go.
+[Hello-World](https://github.com/naemazam/Hello-World): I don't Know What is Your First Language and Don't Want to know Why You Select it.
+But As a Programmer i know, The Smile When You run Your First Code.
+After That We made Thousands of Mistake In our DEV life.
+We did Debug, Copycat or Googling But never Forget This First 2 Words.
+Let's Combine Our First Happiness In A single Page.